pingcap/docs-tidb-operator/en/deploy-tidb-binlog.md

     ```shell
     helm install pingcap/tidb-drainer --name=<cluster-name> --namespace=<namespace> --version=<chart-version> -f values.yaml
     ```

     > **Note:**
     >
     > This chart must be installed to the same namespace as the source TiDB cluster.

+## Enable TLS

+If you want to enable TLS for the TiDB cluster and TiDB Binlog, refer to [Enable TLS between Components](enable-tls-between-components.md).